alevar/tiebrush/README.rst

 ---------------------------
 1. **YC**:i:N stores the number of alignments that were merged into this alignment record (multiplicity count)
 2. **YX**:i:N stores the number of samples that have this alignment (sample count)
-3. **YD**:i:N keeps track of the maximum number of contiguous bases preceding the start of the read alignment in the samples(s) that it belongs to.
-In other words, if the current alignment is part of an exon-overlapping bundle (strand specific!), this value holds the maximum distance from the beginning of the bundle to the start of this alignment, across all samples having this alignment.
-If the alignment is not in a bundle (i.e. it is preceded by a uncovered region as it is not overlapped by any another alignment with a lower start position), in all the individual samples where that alignment is present, then the ``YD`` value is 0 and the tag is omitted from the output file produced by TieBrush.
-That means that all the alignments lacking a ``YD`` tag in the TieBrush output start at the very beginning of an exon-overlapping bundle (i.e. are not overlapped by a preceding alignment with a lower start coordinate).

-If either ``YC`` or ``YX`` tags are missing (i.e. ``GBamRecord::tag_int()`` call returns 0) then the alignment is unique (when ``YC`` is 0) or only one sample has it (if ``YX`` is 0).
-The actual count in such cases is 1.

 TieCov
 """"""